 - Apply new techniques, conduct experiments and interviews, and interpret data.

 You'll also get valuable experience teaching, being published, editing and presenting at domestic and international conferences.
+You will also be provided access to a range of training and resources at Murdoch, inclusive of Murdoch's Kaadadjiny program, Peer support programs and other valuable seminars.

 The challenges of postgraduate research